Corporate Plan2024–25

 Our risk oversight and management

-It is crucial that we meet Australian Government and community expectations to provide a safe environment for the public to enrol and vote, uphold the integrity of our electoral system and remain agile in our approach.
+The AEC’s ability to manage known risks and effectively respond to emerging risks in the evolving global environment is vitally important.
+This is crucial to meeting Australian Government and community expectations to provide a safe environment for the public to enrol and vote, uphold the integrity of our electoral system, and remain agile in our approach.

 Our risk management framework

-We take a whole-of-agency approach to managing risks and, in particular, encourage shared management of risks, both across the AEC and with our many external partners.
-Our structure provides clear systems of delegated ownership, oversight, escalation and reporting.
-The AEC’s approach addresses strategic, enterprise, project and operational risks.
+We take a whole-of-agency approach to managing risks and encourage shared management of risks, both across the AEC and with our many external partners.
+Our organisation structure provides clear systems of delegated ownership, oversight, escalation and reporting.
+Our risk management framework addresses strategic, enterprise, project and operational risks.

-An important component of the AEC’s framework is our risk management policy, which applies to all aspects of our operations.
+An important component of the framework is our risk management policy, which applies to all aspects of AEC operations.
 This policy defines:

-• the AEC’s approach to managing risk, and articulates how this approach supports the agency’s objectives and activities
+• our approach to managing risk, and articulates how this approach supports our agency’s objectives and activities

-• the principles of the agency’s risk appetite and risk tolerance
+• the principles of our agency’s risk appetite and risk tolerance

-• key accountabilities and responsibilities for managing and implementing the risk framework.
+• key accountabilities and responsibilities for managing and implementing our risk framework.

-The AEC’s commitment to maturing our risk management framework and strengthening organisational capability continues.
+To continue to mature our risk management framework and strengthen organisational capability we are committed to:

 • supporting risk-taking within our appetite